audeering/audfactory/README.rst

 |license|

 audfactory communicates with repositories handled by Artifactory_.
-It was written on top of the artifactory_ Python package, and allows you to deploy and download artifacts or collect metadata information from repositories.
+It was written on top of the dohq-artifactory_ Python package, and allows you to deploy and download artifacts or collect metadata information from repositories.